Manual full node setup (without the wizard)

 ### Incentives

-Validation rewards are governed by the [**Node Ecosystem**](/coti-documentation/node-ecosystem.md) program (uptime, FQDN reachability, license and holdings rules, epoch cadence, and other thresholds).
+Validation rewards are governed by the [**Node Ecosystem**](/coti-documentation/node-ecosystem.md) program (uptime, FQDN reachability, token holdings, epoch cadence, and other thresholds).
 Exact requirements can change — use the ecosystem documentation, web app, and the **Node Economy** section of the [litepaper](/coti-documentation/node-ecosystem/coti-node-ecosystem-litepaper.md) as the source of truth.

 Licensed full nodes have commonly been expected to sustain **high uptime** (for example **≥ 98%** over an epoch of roughly **103 hours**) to remain eligible for validation rewards; confirm the current bar in the Node Ecosystem pages.